jasonds/jasonds.github.io/_posts/2020-5-17-React-Data-Grid-Custom-Filterable-Header-Cell.md

     + react-data-grid-examples a playground for the project, this is where you can check your changes for real.
 + There is also a common folder which contains common code between all packages.

-After looking into the common folder, I found the <a href="https://github.com/adazzle/react-data-grid/blob/master/packages/common/cells/headerCells/FilterableHeaderCell.js">default header cell filter</a>

-I created my custom column filter based off of this, with a higher-order component to take in the additional forbiddenCharacters array prop.
+After looking into the common folder, I found the <a href="https://github.com/adazzle/react-data-grid/blob/master/packages/common/cells/headerCells/FilterableHeaderCell.js">default header cell filter</a>.
+Based off of this, I created a custom column filter, with a higher-order component to take in an additional array prop to exclude characters from the input element: forbiddenCharacters.

 Here is the code for the new filter:
 ```bash